 I know that I have mentioned this before, but any couch to 5k plan out there is kind of broken.
 The entire idea of C25K is to teach someone with absolutely no running experience (like sitting on the couch) how to run a decent distance in a decent time.

 5k stands for 5 kilometers, which is 3.1 miles.
 And average runners can run that distance in ~30 minutes.

 In theory, it’s great for new runners.
-Unfortunately, the reality is much different because the unspoken rule of every C25K plan is that everyone has to work their way up to Day 1, which kind of defeats the purpose.
+Unfortunately, the reality is much different.
+The unspoken rule of a couch to 5k plan is that everyone has to pre-game C25K so they’re ready for Day 1, which kind of defeats the purpose.
 And sucks.

 If you are a real couch potato and live a sedentary lifestyle, you are absolutely not going to be able to start out with Week 1, Day 1 of any couch to 5k plan.
-That sucks.
-It’s a program for non-runners that doesn’t start where non-runners can start. #boggle
+(I have written more about that here.)

-Not only have I been hearing multiple friends have trouble with this recently, I also had major problems with it when I was overweight and out of shape.
+Not only have I been hearing multiple friends have trouble with this recently, but I also had major problems with it when I was overweight and out of shape.
 So if you’re starting out with a couch to 5k plan, don’t fret if W1D1 is way too hard (and honestly, it probably will be).
 That’s okay.
 You can prep for that.

 Don’t Be Ashamed of Walking, Especially at First